This simple Asian dinner is my substitute for Chinese take out.

-MSG is the salt based compound used as a flavor enhancer in dishes needing a more intense “meaty” taste.
+MSG is the salt-based compound used as a flavor enhancer in dishes that need a more intense “meaty” taste.

-Although deemed safe by the Food and Drug Administration, MSG has been linked to severe headaches, bloating and general discomfort.
+Although deemed safe by the Food and Drug Administration, MSG is linked to severe headaches, bloating, and general discomfort.

 Although this recipe calls for a small amount of baking soda, which also contains sodium, it can be eliminated from the recipe, without compromising the flavor.